PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

     cd mbl-core/tutorials/helloworld
     ```

-## Building the application with the crosscompiler
+## Building the application with the cross compiler

-1. [dockcross](https://github.com/dockcross/dockcross) is a Docker-based crosscompiling toolchain.
+1. [dockcross](https://github.com/dockcross/dockcross) is a Docker-based cross compiling toolchain.
 Build a new Docker image with dockcross as the starting point, adding the `opkg` utilities.
 The image is defined in `./tutorials/helloworld/cc-env/<arm-arch>/Dockerfile`, where `<arm-arch>` is the architecture type of the microprocessor on the target device:

     | Target device | `<arm-arch>` value |
     | --- | --- |